yeckey/drive-sdk/docs/programming-guide.md

 } anki_vehicle_adv_mfg_t;
 ~~~

+The Bluetooth 4.0 specification requires that the LOCAL_NAME field be a UTF-8 encoded string of up to 248 bytes, with shorter values terminated by a NULL (0x0) byte ([Bluetooth 4.0, Part C, 3.2.2.3, 12.1][bt-core-4]).
+However, Bluetooth LE devices may only advertise up to 20 bytes of the LOCAL NAME data ([Bluetooth 4.0, Part C, 11.1.2][bt-core-4]).
+To ensure that the entire LOCAL_NAME is available during advertising, Anki Drive vehicles only use up to 20 bytes of LOCAL NAME data.

-The LOCAL_NAME field contains information about the vehicle state in addition to a
+The LOCAL_NAME advertised by Anki Drive vehicles consists of the vehicle state (`state`), firmware version (`version`) and a user-defined vehicle name (`name`).
-user-defined vehicle name.
-The bytes are intended to be a displayable string and must be a valid UTF-8 sequence.
-However, to support gameplay aspects of the Anki Drive app, vehicles store additional state information in the LOCAL_NAME that should be interpreted as text.
-The LOCAL_NAME of a vehicle names will always contain at least the first state byte,
-but all other information is optional.
+The vehicle state and firmware version will always be non-null values in the ASCII range from (0x01 -- 0x7f).
+However, the remaining data could be NULL, which would still satisfy the requirement for a UTF-8 encoded string.
 This should be accounted for when [parsing the data][sdk-parsing].
-As a result of this strategy, the LOCAL_NAME data of a vehicle may change during repeated advertisements if, for example, a car is removed from a charger.
+This strategy of including additional information in the LOCAL NAME field enhances the user interface experience in the Anki Drive app, but may result in the LOCAL_NAME data changing during repeated advertisements if, for example, a vehicle is removed from a charger.

 ~~~c
 /**